-JSX & SSR
+JSX & MDX

-Server-side rendering of JSX
+Server-side rendering of JSX and MDX

 Jeasx is a server-side rendering (SSR) framework based on JSX, which means that all of your code is executed on the server and the resulting HTML is sent to the client.
 JSX is a great templating technology due to its simplicity if you are familiar with the basics of JavaScript.